eduNEXT/eox-core/docs/how_to/users_api.rst

 **EOX_CORE_USER_UPDATE_SAFE_FIELDS**
 ------------------------------------

-This setting changes that allow specific user profile fields, considered as 'safe', to be updated.
-These "safe" fields are defined in the setting `EOX_CORE_USER_UPDATE_SAFE_FIELDS`.
+This setting allows specific user profile fields, considered as 'safe', to be updated.
+These "safe" fields are defined in the setting ``EOX_CORE_USER_UPDATE_SAFE_FIELDS``.

 **Safe Fields Update**